LuisCosta02/ScriptSyncFolders/README.md

     ```sh
     git clone https://github.com/LuisCosta02/ScriptSyncFolders.git
     ```
-2. Go to the directory where you have the folder
+2. Go to the directory where you have the folder.

 3.Inside the folder go to bin -> Debug -> net8.0 and open the terminal.